borea17/borea17.github.io/_posts/paper_summaries/2020-09-05-AIR_summary.md

   Auto-Encoder (VAE)](https://borea17.github.io/paper_summaries/auto-encoding_variational_bayes).
   Note the same VAE is used for every cropped image.
-* **Repeat**: Lastly, these steps are repreated until the full image is described.
+* **Repeat**: Lastly, these steps are repreated until the full image is described or the maximum number of repetitions is reached.

-Notably, the model can handle a variable number of objects by treating inference as an iterative process.
+Notably, the model can handle a variable number of objects (upper-bounded) by treating inference as an iterative process.
 As a proof of concept, they show that AIR could successfully learn to decompose multi-object scenes in multiple datasets (multiple MNIST, Sprites, Omniglot, 3D scenes).

 | ![Paper Results](/assets/img/010_AIR/paper_results.gif "Paper Results") |
 | :--  |